 In my 9-day London itinerary, there was a lot of walking involved because I love walking and find it the best way to know the city.

 Sometimes, distances can be too long, and you need to know how to use buses and the London TUBE.

 Regardless, using the London TUBE is an attraction in itself, in my opinion.
 I find it extremely entertaining.
 You will tell me.

 In this post, I will help you find your way around and inspire you to plan your next vacation to London.
 You may also want to read these interesting travel quotes about London to make your planning more inspired.

-There are 3 main airports in London, Gatwick, Heathrow, and Stanstead, all of which are very easily connected with the city.
-We have arrived at Gatwick, and with the Gatwick Express, we reached Victoria Station in 30 minutes.
+There are 3 main airports in London, Gatwick, Heathrow, and Stanstead, all of which are very easily connected to the city.
+We arrived at Gatwick, and with the Gatwick Express, we reached Victoria Station in 30 minutes.
 It’s a little expensive (18 GBP) but worth the money.

 Here below a quick overview of the three airports: